A Plan to restrict social media for minors faces pushback and calls for tighter safeguards

 VanValkenburg’s current bill leaves out addictive feed restrictions, a provision that was included in a similar measure he proposed last year.
 Instead, it focuses on the responsibilities and prohibitions placed on social media companies, particularly it comes to verifiable parental consent and age verification.

-His 2024 bill never made it out of the House General Laws Subcommittee, largely due to concerns from lawmakers and industry representatives about how companies would comply with the law without clear guidelines or penalties.
+His 2024 bill never made it out of the House General Laws Subcommittee, largely due to concerns from lawmakers and technology industry representatives about how companies would comply with the law without clear guidelines or penalties.

 Virginia’s efforts are part of a growing national debate over online safety for minors, with more than 40 states introducing or passing laws aimed at strengthening protections on social media or adult content websites.